 What are gingivitis and stomatitis?

 Stomatitis refers to a more generalized inflammation of the mucous membranes within the mouth and may involve the gums, tongue, inner surfaces of the lips, and/or the floor and roof of the mouth.
+In some cases, it can even extend down the throat.

 What causes gingivitis and stomatitis?